coda/packs-sdk/docs/guides/basics/parameters/index.md

 ??? tip "Get the original filename"

-    The original filename of an uploaded image or file can be obtained from the `Content-Disposition` header returned when fetching it's `codahosted.io` URL.
+    The original filename of an uploaded image or file can be obtained from the `Content-Disposition` header returned when fetching its `codahosted.io` URL.

     ```
     Content-Disposition: attachment; filename="cat1.png"